madgik/exareme2/exaflow/algorithms/README.md

 import pytest
-from unittest.mock import patch from sklearn.base import BaseEstimator from exaflow.algorithms.flower.generic_algorithm.server import get_evaluate_fn, configure_round
+from unittest.mock import patch from sklearn.base import BaseEstimator
+# Replace these placeholders with the algorithm-specific Flower server functions.
+from your_algorithm.server import get_evaluate_fn, configure_round

 def test_server_aggregation():